 - Purchase the expensive most comprehensive insurance.
 You will see many cars with scrapes across the side.
 Don't chance it and spend that extra money.

 - Rent a GPS device.
 This is a must!
 Also be sure to activate the GPS voice instructions.
 I used a TomTom GPS system when I was traveling.

 - Rely on GPS coordinates, not addresses.
 Many times, my GPS device had no idea what I was trying to find.
 That's when I started relying on GPS coordinates (longitude and latitude).
 It's easy to find this info—see below.

 - Activate your lane departure warning.
 This was especially helpful in my car.
 I could tell on narrow roads when I was either too center or too left.
 This is helpful when passing in narrow areas.

 - Petrol = gas = green!
-Unlike in the states, gasoline is called "petrol" and is indicated by green coloring.
+Unlike in the U.S., gasoline is called "petrol" and is indicated by green coloring.
 Diesel is black.
 Do not mix these two up!

 - Use the MyTaxi app.
-If you need to get around, MyTaxi is an excellent app that lets you hail a taxi to and from.
+If you need to get around, MyTaxi is an excellent app that lets you hail a taxi to and from your destinations.
 There is also great public transportation (bus and train) options.